Towards Imbalanced Motion: Part-Decoupling Network for Video Portrait Segmentation: Introduction

 Our major contributions can be summarized as follows:

-\begin{itemize} \item We propose a new intricate large-scale Multi-scene Video Portrait Segmentation dataset MVPS with 7 categories of scenarios, which is the most complex video portrait segmentation dataset currrently. \item We explore the unbalance of portrait motion and propose a Part-Decoupling Network, which leverages the part-associated unbalance of portrait motion and separately captures this unbalanced motion from different parts explicitly. \item We propose an Inter-frame Part-Discriminated Attention module to extract discriminative part-level correlations of unbalanced motion. \item Experimental results demonstrate that our method achieves superior performance compared to state-of-the-art methods. \end{itemize}
+\begin{itemize} \item We propose a new intricate large-scale Multi-scene Video Portrait Segmentation dataset MVPS with 7 categories of scenarios, which is the most complex video portrait segmentation dataset currrently. \item We explore the imbalance of portrait motion and propose a Part-Decoupling Network, which leverages the part-associated imbalance of portrait motion and separately captures this imbalanced motion from different parts explicitly. \item We propose an Inter-frame Part-Discriminated Attention module to extract discriminative part-level correlations of imbalanced motion. \item Experimental results demonstrate that our method achieves superior performance compared to state-of-the-art methods. \end{itemize}